 Linda is a former journalist who now enjoys writing about topics she is interested in so she “can keep her mind active and engaged”.

 Contributor since December 11th, 2017

-A successful future retirement will include a solution for long-term health care.
-The fact is long-term care and longevity will impact you, your family, your savings, your lifestyle, and your legacy.
+A prosperous future retirement will include a solution for long-term health care.
+Long-term care and longevity will impact you, your family, your savings, your lifestyle, and your legacy.
 Longevity and related health issues should be addressed well before you retire.